prpplague/pc-rom-tools/README.md

 $ genrom test.com
 </pre>

 the resulting test.bin file can be flash to your EEPROM.

 This image can also be generated with make:

 <pre>
 $ make generic
+nasm generic_test.asm -fbin -o test.com
+./genrom test.com
+test.com 52
+ROM size is 512 bytes (1)
+8-bit Checksum=27

 </pre>